-Does Your Organization Lack Effective Strategy Execution Capabilities?
+Does Your Organization Have Effective Strategy Execution Capabilities?

 Why?
 Many executives are missing several crucial process disciplines (see Strategy Execution Systems below) necessary to manage the interfaces of the enterprise and the diverse set of portfolios at work.
-The learning and reflection rate on the strategy execution framework questions would enable successful strategy management practices (such as strategic planning, integrated project planning, and project portfolio management) to get the right work done.
+The learning and reflection rate on the strategy execution framework questions would enable successful strategy management practices (such as strategic planning, integrated execution planning, and project portfolio management) to get the right work done.
 Furthermore, Richard Rumelt, a professor at UCLA’s Anderson School of Management points out, “Most corporate ‘strategic plans’ have little to do with strategy.
 They are simply three-year or five-year rolling resource budgets and some sort of market share projection.
 Calling it ‘strategic planning’ creates false expectations that the exercise will somehow produce a coherent strategy.”
 One can easily give up trying to define the complexities of strategy execution as this core process touches almost every single organizational function.

 Our approach to implementing this improvement opportunity for an organization involves assessing your current management systems and then co-creating the right linkages and processes between key areas of an enterprise’s business functions and capabilities through a portfolio of projects that drive strategy.
 The strategy execution framework process for these organizational performance systems is discussed in my book Executing Your Strategy published by the Harvard Business School Press and is based on a leading Stanford University executive education program called Advanced Project Management.